-The smaller a baby is at birth, the greater their chance of having retinopathy of prematurity (ROP), an eye disorder that can lead to vision loss.
+The smaller and more pre-term a baby is at birth, the greater their chance of having retinopathy of prematurity (ROP), an eye disorder that can lead to vision loss.
 But most babies who are born with it get better over time.
 Many don't need treatment at all.

 ROP tends to affect premature babies who weigh less than 2 ¾ pounds and are born before the 31st week of pregnancy.
 (A full-term pregnancy lasts 38-42 weeks.)